 - current infections

 - infectious diseases

 - a weakened lymphatic system

-- serious health conditions such as diabetes, heart disease, cancer, epilepsy, hypertension, hemophilia or tuberculosis.
+- severe health conditions such as diabetes, heart disease, cancer, epilepsy, hypertension, hemophilia or tuberculosis.

-Patients should not be pregnant or breastfeeding or take anticoagulants, have pacemakers or other metal implants.
-If you are not sure if you are a good candidate for this procedure, consult your doctor.
+Patients should not be pregnant or breastfeeding, take anticoagulants, or have pacemakers or other metal implants.
+If you are unsure if you are a good candidate for this procedure, consult your doctor.